AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

    C. X := (J => -1, J + 1 ..
 A'Last => 1);
    D. X := (1 ..
 3 => 100, 3 ..
 5 => 200);

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Cannot mix positional and named notation`
+   A. Cannot mix positional and named notation
-   B. :explanation:`Correct - others not needed but is allowed`
+   B. Correct - others not needed but is allowed
-   C. :explanation:`Dynamic values must be the only choice.
-(This could be fixed by making J a constant.)`
+   C. Dynamic values must be the only choice.
+(This could be fixed by making :ada:`J` a constant.)
-   D. :explanation:`Overlapping values (3 appears more than once)`
+   D. Overlapping values (3 appears more than once)

 ======================
 Anonymous Array Types